Materials-Consortia/OPTIMADE/optimade.rst

   - :field:`uri`: String.
     A URI of the external resource.

 Unrecognized keys in property definitions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Implementations MAY add their own keys both inside and outside of :field:`x-optimade-description` on the form :field:`x-exmpl-name` where :field:`exmpl` is the database-specific prefix (without underscore characters) and :field:`name` is the part of the key chosen by the implementation.
+Implementations MAY add their own keys in Property Definitions, both inside and outside of the fields :field:`x-optimade-property`, :field:`x-optimade-implementation`, and :field:`x-optimade-requirements` on the form :field:`x-exmpl-name` where :field:`exmpl` is the database-specific prefix (without underscore characters) and :field:`name` is the part of the key chosen by the implementation.
 Implementations MUST NOT add keys to property definitions on other formats.

 Client and server implementations that interpret an OPTIMADE Property Definition and encounter unrecognized keys starting with :field:`x-exmpl-` where :field:`exmpl` is a recognized database prefix MAY issue errors or warnings.